 Staff will receive training around forced marriage and the presenting symptoms.
-We are aware of the 'one chance' rule, i.e. we may only have one chance to speak to the potential victim and only one chance to save them.
+We are aware of the 'one chance' rule, i.e. we may only have one chance to speak to the potential person impacted by the behaviour and only one chance to save them.